 What Can Nostalgia Marketing Offer to Brands in China?

 “My Youth is Coming Back!” also known by its abbreviation, Yeqinghui (爷青回), is an internet buzzword that describes the joy of reuniting with your youth after being disconnected from it for a long time.
 With many older people fondly recalling the trends of their time, it is no wonder that Yeqinghui has become more popular over time.
 “Yeqinghui” even became the top bullet screen comment of Bilibili in 2020.
-The huge traffic brought by Yeqinghui developed into one of the main basis for nostalgia marketing.
+The huge traffic brought by Yeqinghui developed into nostalgia marketing.

 Nostalgia marketing refers to brands using familiar figures and symbols in their campaigns to evoke feelings of nostalgia and engagement.
 The nostalgic economy gradually became popular, with brands pushing classic icons from the entertainment and animation industry to the forefront in an effort to get people to consume their goods.